pfeinsper/21b-indago-rfid-conformance-tester/docs-src/getting_started.md

 ![Testbench settings](./getting_started/generate_tb2.png){ style="width: 90%; display: block; margin: auto" }
 *Generate testbench window prompt with settings*

-Next, you wanna open up the `Nios II Software Build Tools for Eclipse`.
+Next, you wanna open up the `Nios® II Software Build Tools for Eclipse`.
 If it's your first time opening this tool, the Eclipse window will ask you to choose a workspace.
 Now the Eclipse window should be open with a blank workspace like the one below.

 ![Eclipse workspace](./getting_started/eclipse_blank.png)
 *Eclipse workspace*